msg-systems/ipcjs/README.md

 For example we have a window A that includes an iFrame B. Then the target window of A is the iFrame B (`$('iframe').get(0).contentWindow`) and the target window of the iFrame B is the window A (`window.parent`).

-> __In case the sender tries to call a method the recipient has not implemented, an error is thrown from the `msg-js-ipc` Library.__
+> __In case the sender tries to call a method the recipient has not implemented, an error is thrown from the `ipcjs` Library.__

 ###Recipient